Plant genetics: History

-For a more thorough exploration of the history of population genetics, see History of Population Genetics by Bob Allard.

 Around this same time, genetic and plant breeding experiments in maize began.
 Maize that has been self-pollinated experiences a phenomenon called inbreeding depression.
 Researchers, like Nils Heribert-Nilsson, recognized that by crossing plants and forming hybrids, they were not only able to combine traits from two desirable parents, but the crop also experienced heterosis or hybrid vigor.
 This was the beginning of identifying gene interactions or epistasis.
 By the early 1920s, Donald Forsha Jones had invented a method that led to the first hybrid maize seed that were available commercially.
 The large demand for hybrid seed in the U.S. Corn Belt by the mid 1930s led to a rapid growth in the seed production industry and ultimately seed research.
 The strict requirements for producing hybrid seed led to the development of careful population and inbred line maintenance, keeping plants isolated and unable to out-cross, which produced plants that better allowed researchers to tease out different genetic concepts.
 The structure of these populations allowed scientist such a T. Dobzhansky, S. Wright, and R.A.
 Fisher to develop evolutionary biology concepts as well as explore speciation over time and the statistics underlying plant genetics.
 Their work laid the foundations for future genetic discoveries such as linkage disequilibrium in 1960.

-While breeding experiments were taking place, other scientists such as Nikolai Vavilov and Charles M. Rick were interested in wild progenitor species of modern crop plants.
+While breeding experiments were taking place, other scientists such as Nikolai Vavilov were interested in wild progenitor species of modern crop plants.
 Botanists between the 1920s and 1960s often would travel to regions of high plant diversity and seek out wild species that had given rise to domesticated species after selection.
 Determining how crops changed over time with selection was initially based on morphological features.
 It developed over time to chromosomal analysis, then genetic marker analysis, and eventual genomic analysis.
 Identifying traits and their underlying genetics allowed for transferring useful genes and the traits they controlled from either wild or mutant plants to crop plants.
 Understanding and manipulating of plant genetics was in its heyday during the Green Revolution brought about by Norman Borlaug.
 During this time, the molecule of heredity, DNA, was also discovered, which allowed scientists to actually examine and manipulate genetic information directly.